inbravo/aws-feature-set/README.md

 ### VPC Features
 - VPC is a logical data center within an AWS Region
-- Control over network environment, select IP address range, subnets and configure route tables and gateways.
+- Control over network environment, select IP address range, subnets and configure route tables and gateways
-- Do not span regions, but can span AZs.
+- Do not span regions, but can span AZs
 - Can create public facing subnet (Web) having internet access and private facing subnet (DB) with no internet access
 - Public Subnet – Web Servers/ Jump Boxes
 - Private Subnet – Applications Servers / Database servers